777quality/Cypress-React-Forms-Demo/README.md

 # Cypress automation demo on a React form :rocket:

 ## Summary
-This project consists of a Cypress Automation Testing Framework 🤖, for testing the UI a ReactJS / Node.js application.
+This project consists of a Cypress Automation Testing Framework 🤖, for testing the UI of a ReactJS / Node.js application.

 To ensure maintainability, scalability, and